TOURNAMENT RULES / GUIDELINES

 COED SPECIFIC RULES 5-5

-- Coed teams must play at least equal number of women as men (4M/4W, 5M/5W, 6M/6W, etc.) but can play more women than men.
+• Coed teams must play at least equal number of women as men (4M/4W, 5M/5W, 6M/6W, etc.) but can choose to play more women than men.
 Never more men than women.

 PITCHING RULES

-- Before the first pitch, the batter has automatic time out until he or she is set in the box (1 pitch only)
+• Before the first pitch, the batter has automatic time out until he or she is set in the box (one pitch only)

-- Pitchers have 5 seconds to release the ball after presenting
+• Pitchers have five seconds to release the ball after presenting

-- Pitchers may pitch from up to 6 feet behind the rubber but must come set before release
+• Pitchers may pitch from up to six feet behind the rubber but must come set before release

-- Each at bat starts will be a 1 ball – 1 strike count with no extra fouls
+• Each at bat starts with a one ball – one strike (1 & 1) count with no extra fouls

-- A caught foul ball on the 3rd strike is a live ball.
+• A caught foul ball on the third strike is a live ball.
 The play is not dead, and runners can try and advance

-- At the start of a game or when a pitcher relieves another pitcher, not more than one minute may be used to deliver not more than (3) practice pitches to the catcher or some other teammate.
+• At the start of a game or when a pitcher relieves another pitcher, not more than one minute may be used to deliver not more than three practice pitches to the catcher or some other teammate.

 PITCHER’S LEGAL MOTIONS THAT ARE ALLOWED IN ACTUAL DELIVERY OF THE PITCH